 This recipe is one of the most famous recipes to come out of Hungary.
-Chicken stewed in Hungarian paprika and sour cream makes for an easy and delicious meal!
+Chicken stewed in Hungarian paprika and sour cream makes this Chicken Paprikash Recipe, an easy and delicious meal!

 I had Chicken Paprikash during a trip to Hungary and have been thinking about it since!
 It is a simple but delightful, crowd-pleasing meal.